Keeping track of your digital touchpoints is essential for measuring marketing success. Keep it simple with our guide to digital attribution.

 The last non-direct click model disregards direct traffic and credits 100 percent of the conversion value to the last channel where the customer converted.

-This model is appropriate you consider direct traffic to be different from other acquisition channels.
+This model is appropriate, if you consider direct traffic to be different from other acquisition channels.
 You may wish to filter out direct traffic and focus on the last marketing activity before conversion.

 Last Google Ads click